HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Introduction

 The lack of performance guarantees in the aforementioned works have motivated the design of a hybrid clock synchronization algorithm with tractable design conditions.
 In particular, this paper introduces a distributed hybrid algorithm that exponentially synchronizes a set of clocks connected over a network via measurements given at aperiodic time instants.

 Inspired by the contributions in \cite{3}, we present a distributed hybrid algorithm to synchronize the network clocks in the presence of non-ideal clock skews while capturing the continuous and impulsive dynamics of the network into a hybrid model.
 To achieve synchronization with a common rate of change, the algorithm also allows for local estimation of the skew of the internal clock at each agent.
 The use of a hybrid systems model to solve the problem under consideration allows for the application of a Lyapunov-based analysis to show stability of a desired set of interest.
-Using results from \cite{4}, we show that, via a suitable change of coordinates, our distributed hybrid clock synchronization algorithm guarantees synchronization of the timers, exponentially fast.
-To summarize, the main contributions of this paper are given as follows:
+Using results from \cite{4}, we show that, via a suitable change of coordinates, our distributed hybrid clock synchronization algorithm guarantees synchronization of the timers, exponentially fast, with robustness.
+The main contributions of this paper are given as follows:

 \begin{itemize} \item In Section \ref{sec:controller}, we introduce \textit{HyNTP}, a distributed hybrid algorithm that synchronizes the clock rates and offsets to solve the problem outlined in Section \ref{sec:prob}.
 Moreover, we present a hybrid systems model to capture the network dynamics for the case of synchronous and aperiodic communication events.
 In Section \ref{sec:cl_properties}, we present a reduced model of the system and a subsequent auxiliary model that is generated from an appropriately defined change of coordinates.
 With the auxiliary model, we present necessary and sufficient conditions for which stability of a compact set, representing synchronization, holds.
-Moreover, we show that the system is robust to perturbations on the communication noise, clock drift, and the desired clock rate reference in Section \ref{sec:robustness}. \item In Section \ref{sec:num}, we compare the merits of our algorithm to competing algorithms in the literature. \end{itemize} We inform the reader that some details have been omitted due to space constraints and can be found in the technical report \cite{12}.
+Moreover, we show that the system is robust to perturbations on the communication noise, clock drift, the desired clock rate reference, and to communication delays in Section \ref{sec:robustness}. \ifbool{two_col}{}{\item In Section \ref{sec:ext}, we extend the algorithm to compensate for the case of asynchronous and aperiodic communication and introduce a new hybrid model to capture this setting.
+Similarly, to the synchronous setting, we consider a reduced model and then using a separate change of coordinates, generate an auxiliary model for which we present necessary and sufficient conditions for asymptotic stability of the system.} \item In Section \ref{sec:num}, we compare the merits of our algorithm to competing algorithms in the literature. \end{itemize} We inform the reader that some details have been omitted due to space constraints and can be found in the technical report \cite{12}.
+This work is an extension of our conference paper \cite{225}, which pertains to the nominal case and has no proofs.

 \ifbool{two_col}{